Operations on polyhedral products and a new topological construction of infinite families of toric manifolds: Introduction

-In the context of toric manifolds over a simple polytope \pn, with dual bounding simplicial complex $K = \partial{P^{n}}$, the spaces $Z(\partial{P^{n}};(D^{2},S^{1}))$ and $Z(\partial{P^{n}};(D^{1},S^{0}))$ were introduced by Davis and Januszkiewicz in \cite{davis.jan}.
-They used the latter to construct spaces known as {\em small covers\/}, the subject of considerable current investigation. \skp{0.15} To describe the ideas further, recall that a toric manifold $M^{2n}$ is a manifold covered by local charts $\mathbb{C}^n$, each with the standard action of a real $n$-dimensional torus $T^n$, compatible in such a way that the quotient $M^{2n}\big/T^n$ has the structure of a {\em simple\/} polytope \pn.
-Under the $T^n$ action, each copy of $\mathbb{C}^n$ must project to an $\mathbb{R}^n_+$ neighborhood of a vertex of $P^n$.

-The fundamental construction of Davis and Januszkiewicz \cite[Section $1.5$]{davis.jan}, realizes all toric manifolds and in particular, all smooth projective toric varieties.
-From this construction it follows that $M^{2n}$ can be realized as the quotient of an $(m+n)$-dimensional moment-angle complex by the free action of a certain real $(m-n)$-dimensional torus $T^{m-n} \subset T^{m}$.
+The fundamental construction of Davis and Januszkiewicz \cite[Section $1.5$]{davis.jan}, realizes all toric manifolds $M^{2n}$ and in particular, all smooth projective toric varieties.
+From this construction it follows that $M^{2n}$ can be described as the quotient of an $(m+n)$-dimensional moment-angle complex by the free action of a certain real $(m-n)$-dimensional torus $T^{m-n} \subset T^{m}$.
 This subtorus is specified usually by a {\em characteristic map\/} $\lambda$.

-Beginning with a toric manifold $M^{2n}$, its associated $m$ faceted simple polytope $P^n$ and characteristic map $\lambda$, an infinite family of new toric manifolds $M(J)$ is constructed, one for each sequence of positive integers $J = (j_1, j_2,\ldots,j_m)$.
+Beginning with a toric manifold $M^{2n}$, its associated simple polytope $P^n$ having $m$ facets and characteristic map $\lambda$, an infinite family of new toric manifolds $M(J)$ is constructed, one for each sequence of positive integers $J = (j_1, j_2,\ldots,j_m)$.
 The manifolds $M(J)$ are determined by a new polytope $P(J)$ and a new characteristic map $\lambda(J)$.
-The unexpected outcome here (Theorem \ref{thm:condensed}), is that the integral cohomology ring of $M(J)$ is described completely in terms of the original map $\lambda$ and the original polytope \pn.
-The manifolds $M(J)$ are a rich new class of toric manifolds which come equipped with a complete fan, (where appropriate), combinatorial and topological information.
-These spaces are a new, systematic infinite family of toric manifolds which have tractable as well as natural properties. .
+The outcome here (Theorem \ref{thm:condensed}), is that the integral cohomology ring of $M(J)$ is described completely in terms of the original map $\lambda$ and the original polytope \pn.
+The manifolds $M(J)$ are a substantial new concrete class of toric manifolds which come equipped with a complete fan, (where appropriate), combinatorial and topological information.
+These spaces are a new, systematic infinite family of toric manifolds which have tractable as well as natural properties.
+Furthermore, these constructions arise from an operation defined on a category of finite simplicial complexes sending $K$ to $K(J)$ and so provide a natural construction.